danielmmmm/zigbee2mqtt.io/docs/devices/ZM25TQ.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+### Pairing

+Press the pair button next to the USB port with a tooth pick 3 times within 5 seconds.
+The motor will briefly spin up and down to indicate pairing mode and the LED will flash rapidly.
+Once connected, the LED will flash slowly.
+The LED will only stop flashing once the motor has been engaged (OPEN or CLOSE).

 <!-- Notes END: Do not edit below this line -->